-- · operational handling, storage, treatment, disposal and fate of all wastes - any methods and locations to be used to transport and dispose of wastes off the project site - hazards associated with the handling and storage of wastes - the potential level of impact on environmental values - proposed discharge/disposal criteria for liquid and solid wastes - measures to ensure stability of the dumps and impoundments - methods to prevent seepage and contamination of surface water or groundwater from stockpiles and/or dumps - design criteria to be used to ensure that waste containment and/or storage facilities perform satisfactorily - market demand for recyclable waste - waste minimisation processes - measures to ensure wastes does not attract or propagate pests, disease vectors or vermin, and do not impact on public health - decommissioning of the site.
+- operational handling, storage, treatment, disposal and fate of all wastes generated by the project - any methods and locations to be used to transport and dispose of wastes off the project site - hazards associated with the handling and storage of wastes generated by the project - · the potential level of impact on environmental values - proposed discharge/disposal criteria for liquid and solid wastes from the project site - measures to ensure stability of the dumps and impoundments in the project site - · methods to prevent seepage and contamination of surface water or groundwater from stockpiles and/or dumps

+- design criteria to be used to ensure that waste containment and/or storage facilities in the project site perform satisfactorily, including the revised storage sizes of any upgraded storage facilities

+- market demand for recyclable waste

+- waste minimisation processes

+- measures to ensure wastes does not attract or propagate pests, disease vectors or vermin, and do not impact on public health

+- · decommissioning of the site.

 Consider the physical, geo-mechanical and chemical properties of waste rock in both fresh and weathered forms when determining their suitability for constructing stable slopes and developing measures to avoid acid generation from waste rock dumps and backfilling operations.
-Provide a detailed description of tailings disposal facilities stability, capping and rehabilitation, including hydraulic performance of the tailings disposal facilities during operation and post-decommissioning.
+Provide a detailed description of tailings disposal facilities stability, capping and rehabilitation, including hydraulic performance of the tailings disposal facilities during operation and post-decommissioning resulting from the increased volume of material originating from processing of material Northern Underground Extended Mining Lease Application areas.

-Having regard to the Environmental Protection (Waste Management) Policy 2000, indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
+Having regard to the Environmental Protection (Waste Management) Policy 2000 (EPP(Waste)), indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
 Apply waste minimisation and treatment, and cleaner production techniques, to gaseous wastes, particularly methane, nitrogen oxides, sulfur oxides, particulates and carbon dioxide.
 Pay particular attention to measures that will maximise energy efficiency and minimise internal energy consumption in the project.

 Detail cleaner production waste management planning especially how these concepts have been applied to prevent or minimise environmental impacts at each stage of the project.
-Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and byproduct reuse as shown in a material/energy flow analysis.
+Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis.